NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV03-when-vector-data-dont-line-up-CRS.md

 often recorded in *Decimal Degrees*.

 <i class="fa fa-star"></i> **Data Tip:** the last portion of each `proj4` string
 is `+towgs84=0,0,0 `.
-This is a conversion factor that is used if a `datum` conversion is required.
-We will not deal with datums in this particular series.
+This is a conversion factor that is used if a datum conversion is required.
+We will not deal with datums in this tutorial series.
 {: .notice}

 ## CRS Units - View Object Extent